soerenbrockmann/microservices-blog-/Readme.md

-# Microservices Posts and Comments
+# Microservices Blog

-This is a simple Posts/Comments app example illustrating a microservice architecture.
+This is a simple Blog app example illustrating a microservice architecture.